About This Post

-To try to shed some light, I will get into a heated territory within the Scrum community, sharing my experience while I was trying to answer several of the first questions that come to mind when you’re interested in a Scrum certification.
+To try to shed some light, I will get into a heated territory within the Scrum community, sharing my experience while and I will try to answer several of the first questions that come to mind when you’re interested in a Scrum certification.
 It should be noted that nobody is paying me for my opinion (I wish….).

 Why get a Scrum Master certification?